 The 3rd International Workshop on Nuclear Data Evaluation for Reactor Applications (WONDER 2012), co-organized by the NEA and the CEA Cadarache, was held on 25-28 September 2012 in Aix-en-Provence.
 More than 50 participants gathered over a 4-day programme to discuss recent results and advances in nuclear data measurements, integral experiments, evaluation of nuclear data and the modelling of the fission process.
 The presentations are available on the Wonder 2012 home page

 The latest computer codes, processed data libraries and compiled integral experiments acquired since the last Newsletter are:

 For more details see the daily updated list at: www.oecd-nea.org/tools/abstract/new.

 For more detailed information visit www.oecd-nea.org/jointproj/prisme.html

-For more detailed information on the CSNI Code Validation Matrix Integral Test Data, visit the website
+For more detailed information on the CSNI Code Validation Matrix, visit the catalogue

 The 2012 edition of the International Criticality Safety Benchmark Experiments Project (ICSBEP) will be available soon.
 The evaluated criticality safety benchmark data are given in nine volumes.
 These volumes span over 65,000 pages and contain 549 evaluations with benchmark specifications for 4,708 critical, near critical, or subcritical configurations, 24 criticality alarm placement / shielding configurations with multiple dose points for each, and 200 configurations that have been categorised as fundamental physics measurements that are relevant to criticality safety applications.
 The DVD may be obtained by requesting a copy using the following link: Handbook Request Form.